 Le Butcherettes are currently out on a massive summer tour with Devil Makes Three, Flogging Molly, and Social Distortion.
 The band is extensively touring North American in support of their 4th studio album, bi/MENTAL.
 Le Butcherettes is a fearless musical force lead by founding member and singer/guitarist/keyboardist Teri Gender Bender.
 Of course, I was there in the photo pit once again rocking out and taking pictures.
 As always, Le Butcherettes kicked ass and proved that they are still progressing and are not to be overlooked.
+Continue reading below for full concert review.
+All images copyright and courtesy of Andy Jillson.

 Le Butcherettes is a band that I never miss an opportunity to catch performing live.
 I’ve been following Le Butcherettes’ bread crumb trail for over 4 years now.
 Le Butcherettes have been rapidly gaining a large underground following of diverse music lovers.
 Le Butcherettes’ music appeals to such a diverse audience due to their musical diversity/style, stage performance, cultural background, and of course the fact that there are two female members in the band draws attention.
 Aside from all that, they are simply a great rock and roll band.